Skarlso/blogsource/content/blog/2019-09-25-kubernetes-cluster-part2.md

 ## Prometheus

 I'm going to deploy [Prometheus](https://prometheus.io).
 Prometheus is a monitoring tool which sits inside your cluster and gathers data about running pods, nodes, whatever you expose and wants to send data to it.
 It can also alert on things and can be integrated with tools like Graphana for a nice front-end and metrics.
-Prometheus itself uses PQL which is a query language to gather data from different sources and do timeseries analytics and much much more.
+Prometheus itself uses PromQL which is a query language to gather data from different sources and do timeseries analytics and much much more.

 Please visit the website and documentation for more details.
 TL;DR; it's the defacto monitoring tool for Kubernetes.
 Again, I'm going to do a very basic installation of Prometheus.
 So basic in fact, that I don't even have a PVC for it, because I don't care at this point about retaining data.